Health insurance mandate: Netherlands

-The Netherlands has a health insurance mandate and allows for-profit companies to compete for minimum coverage insurance plans, though there are also mutual insurers so use of a commercial for-profit insurer is not compulsory.
+The Netherlands has a health insurance mandate and allows for-profit companies to compete for minimum coverage insurance plans, though there are also mutual insurers, so the use of a commercial for-profit insurer is not compulsory.
 The government regulates the insurers and operates a risk equalization mechanism to subsidize insurers that insure relatively more expensive customers.
-Several features hold down the level of premiums which facilitate public compliance with the mandate.
+Several features hold down the level of premiums which facilitates public compliance with the mandate.
 The cost of health care in the Netherlands is higher than the European average but is less than in the United States.
 Half of the cost of insurance for adults is paid for by an income-related tax with which goes towards a subsidy of private insurance via the risk reinsurance pool operated by the regulator.
 The government pays the entire cost for children.
 Forty percent of the population is eligible for a premium subsidy.
 About 1.5 percent of the legal population is estimated to be uninsured.
 The architects of the Dutch mandate did not envision any problem with non-compliance, the initial legislation created few effective sanctions if a person does not take out insurance or pay premiums, and the government is currently developing enforcement mechanisms.

 Switzerland

-Switzerland's system is similar to that of the Netherlands with regulated private insurance companies competing to provide the minimum necessary coverage to meet its mandate.
+Switzerland's system is similar to that of the Netherlands, with regulated private insurance companies competing to provide the minimum necessary coverage to meet its mandate.
 Premiums are not linked to incomes, but the government provides subsidies to lower-class individuals to help them pay for their plans.
 About 40% of households received some kind of subsidy in 2004.
 Individuals are free to spend as much as they want for their plans and buy additional health services if desired.
 The system has virtual universal coverage, with about 99% of people having insurance.
 The laws behind the system were created in 1996.
 A recent issue in the country is their rising health care costs, which are higher than European averages.
 However, those rising costs are still a little less than the increases in the United States.